backstreetbrogrammer/55_FIX_Protocol_Study_Guide/README.md

   simultaneously to determine the value that should be reported back
 - Note that absence of a scenario should not necessarily be interpreted as meaning that the state transition is not allowed

+### FIX 4.4 Errata

+Attached is the complete [PDF]() which could be used as a reference guide for understanding different types of FIX messages and their order / sequences.